 What to do

 On a hot summer day, one of the most prevalent causes of discomfort in children is extreme heat.
 What you need to understand is that overheating in children is real and is a serious issue that can even lead to death.

-The good news is there are many things that you can to protect your children from the heat and keep them comfy.
+The good news is there are many things that you can do to protect your children from the heat and keep them comfy.
 One is by the use of baby car seat fans.
 These are affordable accessories that can be attached to car seats.
-It’s a simple and effective solution that works 100% of the time.
+You might also want to read Nunas article about car seats so that you can find a seat that is comfortable in most conditions.
+These are simple and effective solutions that should work 100% of the time.